hybridgroup/gobot/drivers/aio/README.md

 ## Hardware Support
 Gobot has a extensible system for connecting to hardware devices.
 The following AIO devices are currently supported:
   - Analog Sensor
+  - Analog Actuator
   - Grove Light Sensor
   - Grove Rotary Dial
   - Grove Sound Sensor
   - Grove Temperature Sensor
+  - Temperature Sensor (supports linear and NTC thermistor in normal and inverse mode)

 More drivers are coming soon...